SteveMcArthur/docpad-plugin-authentication/README.md

             membership.
 All it does is check the user id returned by the service is in the validUsers array in the docpad config.
-In a real world app you would probably want to look-up membership in a seperate list or database
+In a real world app you would probably want to look-up membership in a seperate list or database.
+This is only needed if you are implementing your own membership system.
             ###
             findOrCreate: (opts,done) ->
                 #Note: reference to docpad context passed